 Working from home may be a dream for some employees.
 But work from home brings new potential legal trouble.
 No more commuting through rush hour traffic, changing into office-appropriate attire or sacrificing time at home with one’s family.
 But, for an employer, having employees work from home can pose a real challenge when dealing with employment law.
 Wage and hour regulation, appropriate accommodations for those who need them, and more.
 Additionally, the human resources department needs to foster a fun and collaborative environment while balancing these legal matters.
 Although this new home environment can pose problems to an employer, there are many ways to satisfy these problems.

-The first real challenge employers faced is monitoring payroll for every employee.
+The first real challenge employers faced in monitoring payroll for every employee.
 If they have remote workers in multiple states, there is a good chance that there are differences in how each employee is paid.
 The following information is what every employer should be aware of regarding their employee’s wages:

 - The minimum wage in the employee’s state, county, or city

 - Information that needs to appear on paystubs